How to nail your brand photography style like a pro

 Now you've got your images from the stock library or photographer, back them up!

-Setup a folder on your hard drive or server and store them all there.
+Please set up a folder on your hard drive or server and store them all there.

 Folder structure for brand design assets